MirageNet/Mirage/doc/docs/analyzers/MIRAGE1304.md

 # MIRAGE1304: Non-Serializable MonoBehaviour Parameter

-## The Problem
+## When this appears

-A transmitted RPC parameter or included network-message field refers to an ordinary `MonoBehaviour` type for which no usable serializer is available.
+A transmitted RPC parameter or included message field refers to an ordinary `MonoBehaviour` without a usable serializer.
+Ignored message fields and ordinary properties are outside this rule.

-Default generation does not serialize arbitrary Unity component references. `NetworkBehaviour` subclasses use Mirage's network-reference serializer, and `NetworkIdentity` has a built-in serializer even though it is not a `NetworkBehaviour`.
-A custom serializer for another component type takes precedence over default-generation restrictions; manual serialization through `[WeaverWriteAsGeneric]` is also a distinct path.

-Only inspect values that are actually serialized.
-Ignored message fields and ordinary message properties do not require a serializer.

----

-## Example of Triggering Code
+Default generation does not serialize arbitrary component references.
+Supported alternatives include:

+- `NetworkBehaviour` subclasses, using Mirage's network-reference serializer.
+- `NetworkIdentity`, which has a built-in serializer despite not inheriting `NetworkBehaviour`.
+- A custom serializer, selected before default-generation restrictions, or manual serialization through `[WeaverWriteAsGeneric]` ([MIRAGE1301](./MIRAGE1301.md)).

 {{{ Path:'Snippets/Analyzers/Mirage1304.cs' Name:'mirage1304-triggering' }}}

----

-## How to Resolve
+## How to fix

-### Recommended Fix: Inherit from NetworkBehaviour
-If this component belongs to a networked object, inherit from `NetworkBehaviour`.
-Mirage sends its network ID and component index, rather than the component's public field values.
-The instance must belong to a spawned `NetworkIdentity` that the receiver can resolve, with a matching component layout.
-Changing the base class alone does not create or spawn that identity.
+For a networked component, inherit from `NetworkBehaviour`.
+Mirage sends its network ID and component index; public field values are not included.

+The component must belong to a spawned `NetworkIdentity` that the receiver can resolve, with a matching component layout.
+Changing the base class alone does not establish this.

 {{{ Path:'Snippets/Analyzers/Mirage1304.cs' Name:'mirage1304-recommended' }}}

----

-### Alternative Solution: Use a serializable identifier
-If the component cannot be networked, send a serializable identifier (such as an ID or string) instead of the component itself.
+Otherwise, send a serializable identifier and resolve the component on receipt.
+Both peers must agree on the mapping; a local Unity instance ID alone is insufficient.
+A custom reader/writer pair can encapsulate this mapping.

 {{{ Path:'Snippets/Analyzers/Mirage1304.cs' Name:'mirage1304-alternative' }}}

-A custom reader/writer pair can also encode an application-specific identifier and resolve the existing component on receipt.
-Both peers must agree on that mapping; a local Unity instance ID alone does not establish it.